dzen-dhall/dzen-dhall/README.md

 ### Running

-To create default configuration, run
+To create a default configuration, run:

 ```
 dzen-dhall init